Premiership of Boris Johnson

 Johnson is seen by many as a controversial figure in British politics.
 His supporters have praised him for being humorous, witty, and entertaining, with an appeal reaching beyond traditional Conservative Party voters, making him, in their view, an electoral asset to the party.
-Conversely, his critics have accused him of lying, elitism, cronyism and bigotry.
-As prime minister, his supporters praised him for "getting Brexit done", overseeing the UK's COVID-19 vaccination programme, which was amongst the fastest in the world, and being one of the first world leaders to offer humanitarian support to Ukraine following the Russian invasion of the country.
+Conversely, his critics have accused him of lying, elitism, cronyism, bigotry and what some perceive as imposing excessive measures and restrictions during the COVID-19 pandemic whilst he was holding parties in Westminister.
+As prime minister, his supporters praised him for "getting Brexit done", overseeing the UK's COVID-19 vaccination programme, which was amongst the fastest in the world, and being one of the first world leaders to offer foreign aid to Ukraine following the Russian invasion of the country.
 Within Ukraine, Johnson is praised by many as a supporter of anti-Russian sanctions and military aid for Ukraine.
-His tenure also saw several controversies and scandals, and is viewed as the most scandalous premiership of modern times by historians and biographers alike.
+His tenure also saw several controversies and scandals, and is viewed as the most scandalous premiership of modern British history by historians and biographers alike.

+Under Boris Johnson's premiership, Britain imposed strict regulations on daily life during the COVID-19 lockdown.
+During this lockdown, Boris Johnson established what some critics say amounted to a COVID dictatorship whereby all manners of life became tightly controlled.
+Socialisation was curtailed, people were restricted from holding gatherings, and even mild interaction with others, even in one's own house, could result in arrest.
+Although not mandatory, vaccination programmes were heavily encouraged, and the effectiveness of the vaccines and the necessity, strictness and fairness of the lockdowns are still debated today.

 Conservative leadership bid

 Theresa May, after failing to pass her Brexit withdrawal agreement through parliament three times, announced her resignation as prime minister on 24 May 2019 amidst calls for her to be ousted.
 Boris Johnson (a key person in the Vote Leave campaign who had served as the Mayor of London and had also served as Foreign Secretary) had already confirmed at a business event in Manchester days earlier that he would run for Conservative Party leader if May were to resign.